msampathkumar/datadriven/Project Submission.md

 As described in the introduction, a smart understanding of which water points will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.

 We will use familiar (inherently) multi-class Supervised Classifiers like Tree Algorithms(RF/GBT)/Support Vector Machines.
-These are easy to train and self learning & evaluation nature make them a general good technique.
-During model selection we will also explore One\-vs\-Rest Sklearn's MultiClassification Technique.
+These are easy to train and self-learning & evaluation nature make them a general good technique.
+During model selection, we will also explore One\-vs\-Rest Sklearn's MultiClassification Technique.
 As the data is unbalanced, we believe that a One\-vs\-Rest might not perform well.

 ## Initial Project Design

 As shown in below image, we are going to do a step by step development progress on here.
-![Udacity Machine Learning Course Plan][image_plan]
+![Udacity Machine Learning Course Plan][udacity_ml_course_plan]

 With Random Forest Classifier, we were able to generate a benchmark of 0.7970.
-So, first we will start with going to deeper understanding of Random Forest worked and what features contributed it to generate this score in training.
+So, first we will start with going to check understanding of Random Forest worked and what features contributed it to generate this score in training.

 (Implementation Plan)